grimmerk/switchv/README.md

 1. [fixed] after click one window item, show VSCode, first time "cmd+ctrl+j" trigger does not effect and always need the second time.

-2. [fixed] after using ctrl+w to close XWin, the window object will be destroyed and can not be used anymore (will throw exception)
+2. [fixed] after using ctrl+w to close SwitchV, the window object will be destroyed and can not be used anymore (will throw exception)

 3. [fixed] (packaged app) Frontend usually fails to fetch data from server since the server is starting firstly.
 Need refresh.
 Add some waiting time.